aschombe/C-Script/README.md

 - [x] Error handling

 ## TODO
-- [ ] Allow error handler to also accept AST nodes to grab line number, col number and snippet (also fix this issue with scoping errors)
+- [ ] Allow error handler (also fix scoping errors) to also accept AST nodes to grab line number, col number and snippet (also fix this issue with scoping errors)
 - [ ] Return AST is parsing incorrectly
 - [ ] Type Checker (proper type checker) (maybe get rid of current scoping and implement proper environments)
 - [ ] Interpreter (everything):